 Of perhaps deeper policy relevance, our work has the potential to influence several policy instruments that are designed to discourage (and encourage) internal migration in developing countries.
 Lucas (1997) offers a brief survey of several such policies that have been implemented in the past, variations of which are currently under active debate in the regions we seek to study.
 More generally, policies designed to alter net urban-rural flows are critically motivated by assumptions about the short- and long-run effects of the migrants on labour markets.
 However, as discussed in greater detail in our proposal, the empirical evidence on which these assumptions are based is often quite thin.
 Providing rigorous quantitative documentation on the impact of internal migration on labour markets in three developing countries can greatly bolster this body of evidence.

-Finally, we believe that this research can make several methodological contributions to the empirical study of migration in LICs and other contexts.
+Finally, this research makes several methodological contributions to the empirical study of migration in LICs and other contexts.
 Such research has long been hindered by the lack of reliable data on migrants and migration, a point made in numerous research articles in recent decades (cf. Banerjee and Duflo, 2007; McKenzie and Sasin, 2007; Lucas, 1997; Bilsborrow, 1997; Massey, 1990; and Nelson, 1976).
-However, as mobile phones and other digital technologies continue to proliferate, and as datasets such as those we will employ become more readily available, we believe these data will play a more prominent role in the analysis of migration (as well as many other policy areas of interest in LICs, from transportation studies to epidemiology).
-Few documented methods exist for integrating such data into social science research, and we hope to contribute to the literature by carefully documenting the advantages, as well as the potential pitfalls, of this empirical approach.
+However, as mobile phones and other digital technologies continue to proliferate, and as datasets such as those we employ become more readily available, we believe these data will play a more prominent role in the analysis of migration (as well as many other policy areas of interest in LICs, from transportation studies to epidemiology).
+Few documented methods exist for integrating such data into social science research, and we contribute to the literature by demonstrating the potential for new sources of digital trace data in research on labour markets.